StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Does Robinhood have paper trading?

 At this time, Robinhood doesn’t offer paper trading.
-Beginners can get started by buying fractional shares.
+Beginners can get started by buying and selling fractional shares.

 Will paper trading make me a better trader?